-- 28.1 It shall be competent for any Executive Team member or Service Director to delegate any or all of the powers, duties and responsibilities set out in these Regulations to any member of staff they line manage (either directly or indirectly) subject to :- - the powers, duties and/or responsibilities being set out in writing and crossreferred to the appropriate Financial Regulation - the officer to whom the delegation is made expressly acknowledging and accepting the delegated powers, duties and/or responsibilities in writing to the Executive Team member or Service Director

-- the Executive Team member or Service Director sending copies of the delegation and acceptance to the Chief Financial Officer for approval. - 28.2 Paragraph 28.1 shall not apply to the statutory duties imposed on the Section 95 Officer or the Monitoring Officer.
+- 28.1 It shall be competent for any Director to delegate any or all of the powers, duties and responsibilities set out in these Regulations to any member of staff they line manage (either directly or indirectly) subject to :- - the powers, duties and/or responsibilities being set out in writing and cross-referred to the appropriate Financial Regulation - the officer to whom the delegation is made expressly acknowledging and accepting the delegated powers, duties and/or responsibilities in writing to the Director - the Director sending copies of the delegation and acceptance to the Chief Financial Officer for approval. - 28.2 Paragraph 28.1 shall not apply to the statutory duties imposed on the Section 95 Officer or the Monitoring Officer.